jcsison/handwriting-recognition/README.md

 - ~~GUI testing environment for live demo~~
 - ~~Train on byclass dataset (currently using balanced)~~
 - ~~Improve prediction accuracy (should improve after switching to byclass)~~
-- Tweak CNN training model (still learning how Keras models work)
+- Compare byclass with other EMNIST datasets
+- Improve image processing
-- Train using other learning algorithms
+- Train using other learning algorithms (if time permits)
     - SVM
     - Random forest
 - Image process strings of letters (if time permits)